Reduce the risk of flooding to the residents of Breckenridge Minnesota.

 The devastating flood of 1997 in the Red River of the North Basin generated a strong response at all levels of government to implement permanent flood risk management projects for urban communities along the Red River of the North.

 A 2001 U.S. Army Corps of Engineers feasibility study recommended a high flow diversion channel north of the Otter Tail River to the Red River of the North and two separable permanent levee reaches that would reduce risk to Breckenridge.
-Congress authorized the project in 2001.
 The project cooperation agreement was executed in August 2002.

-The project was physically transitioned to the sponsor for operations and maintenance responsibility in August 2016.
+The project is complete and was transitioned to the sponsor for operations and maintenance responsibility in August 2016.
 The Corps continues to coordinate with the Federal Emergency Management Agency (FEMA) regarding levee certification and accreditation efforts.